The University of Glasgow School of Psychology and Institute of Neuroscience and Psychology.

-No. We protect user anonymity, so we do not collect email or IP addresses.
+Only if you are a researcher and your email address is stored with your account.
+We protect user anonymity, so we do not collect email or IP addresses.
 Therefore, there is no way to securely retrieve your account details.
 If you are participating in a long-term study, please contact the experimenter.
 Otherwise, you can just make a new account.

 We have worked hard to make sure that this website is accessible to all people using visual browsers (we are working on better support for audio-only browsers to access the parts of this website that do not require the viewing of images).
 If the website looks strange in your favourite browser, please e-mail us and let us know.
 If you are looking for a new web browser, FireFox is an excellent free browser for Windows, Mac OS X and Linux.